Arca (musician): 2025-present: XXXXX

+In September 2026, Arca appeared on a cover of the Autumn/Winter 2026 issue of AnOther Magazine, published during the magazine's 25th anniversary.
+The accompanying feature, photographed by Anders Edström and styled by Akeem Smith, included an interview with Connor Garel in which Arca discussed the making of XXXXX, the period following the Kick albums, her approach to psychoanalysis and creativity, and recording sessions with Madonna.
+Some of the photographs also used flexible LED screens designed by HongJi Yan, including pieces made for Arca that displayed images of her face across the screens.

 Artistry

 Musical style and lyrical themes

-Ghersi's work published under the Arca name has been labelled as experimental music, hip hop music and IDM, while her music released under Nuuro has been described as "electronic indie pop" and "dreamy synth-pop".
+Ghersi's work published under the Arca name has been labelled as experimental music, hip-hop, and IDM, while her music released under Nuuro has been described as "electronic indie pop" and "dreamy synth-pop".
 She frequently incorporates themes of psychosexuality, science fiction and gender identity into her music.

 Ghersi's music as Arca has been compared to the music of British electronic producer Aphex Twin while the eponymous album Arca (2017) was compared to compositions by German composers Robert Schumann and Felix Mendelssohn.
 The latter is known for being her first album as Arca to prominently incorporate lyricism.
 Stretch 1 and Stretch 2 which were released in 2012, have been compared to hip hop and club music.
 Reviewing Mutant (2015), Mark Richardson retrospectively compared Xen (2014) to classical music while the former leaned "toward soundscape".
 Xen was noted by The Quietus Gary Suarez to contain themes of gender and sexuality which were opined to be mainly implicit through the album's music videos.
 Kick I (2020) has been considered avant-pop while reggaeton was a prominent genre featured, on Kick II (2021).
 Kick III (2021) has been noted of its influences of IDM while Kick IIIII (2021) has been dubbed ambient techno music.
 Kick IIIII (2021) has been dubbed "dark electronica" music by Joe Goggins of DIY.
+Reviewing XXXXX (2026), Shaad D'Souza of The Guardian described the album as combining elements of classical composition, deconstructed club, and pop music.
+He also noted similarities to the frenetic music of Aphex Twin and a footwork influence on "Fxck".

 While accepting her British Dance Act award at the Brit Awards 2025, Charli XCX shouted Arca out in her speech, among other dance acts she had been influenced by.